rtv416/opProject1/devlog.md

 March 23, 2025, 5:45 PM
 Commit: Final working encryption program with passkey storage, input validation, cipher logic, and proper error/flush handling.

+March 23, 2025, 6:00 PM
+Thoughts so far: Starting on the driver program.
+This will be the main program that launches the logger and encryption modules as subprocesses.
+It will also handle user interaction through a menu.
+Planning to begin by getting the subprocesses launched.

+March 23, 2025, 6:10 PM
+Set up the skeleton for the driver script.
+Parsed the log file name from sys.argv and added a usage message if it's missing.

+March 23, 2025, 6:20 PM
+Using subprocess.Popen to start the logger and encryption programs.
+Redirected stdin and stdout as needed.
+Still need to confirm communication between processes.

+March 23, 2025, 6:35 PM
+Added helper function to send a message to encryption and receive a response from stdout.
+Flushing the encryption stdin to make sure the message goes through.

+March 23, 2025, 6:50 PM
+Built a log() function that sends timestamped messages to the logger.
+For now, just testing that START gets logged properly when the program launches.

+March 23, 2025, 7:00 PM
+Started writing the main command menu.
+Prompting the user to choose from password, encrypt, decrypt, history, and quit.

+March 23, 2025, 7:10 PM
+Implemented initial input loop.
+Each command string gets logged before being handled.
+Still stubbed out the logic for what happens in each case.

+March 23, 2025, 7:15 PM
+Added a history list to store input strings and results.
+This will be session-only and allow selection from previous entries.

+March 23, 2025, 7:20 PM
+Began work on the password command.
+Prompting for a new string or choosing from history.
+Havent linked to encryption subprocess yet.

+March 23, 2025, 7:30 PM
+Hooked up the PASS command to encryption.
+Sends PASS to the subprocess.
+Prints feedback to the user depending on RESULT or ERROR.

+March 23, 2025, 7:40 PM
+Input validation added to password input.
+Using regex to make sure input only contains alphabetic characters.
+Logs error if not valid.

+March 23, 2025, 7:50 PM
+Encrypt command now working.
+Prompts for new string or allows user to pick from history.
+Sends ENCRYPT to subprocess and stores the result in history.

+March 23, 2025, 8:00 PM
+Tested encrypt command with HELLO and password KEY.
+Got the correct result back.
+Logs the original and encrypted string.

+March 23, 2025, 8:05 PM
+Added the decrypt command using the same logic as encrypt.
+Result is also stored in history.
+Using DECRYPT command to encryption process.

+March 23, 2025, 8:10 PM
+Confirmed that encrypt and decrypt both store input and output in history.
+This allows them to be reused in later operations.

+March 23, 2025, 8:20 PM
+Tested edge cases for history selection.
+Added try/except to handle non-integer or invalid indexes in selection menus.

+March 23, 2025, 8:30 PM
+Added option 0 to all history menus for entering a new string.
+This gives flexibility and matches project spec.

+March 23, 2025, 8:40 PM
+Added the history command.
+Just prints each item in the history list with numbering.
+Useful for tracking whats been entered so far.

+March 23, 2025, 8:45 PM
+Input to all menu choices now case-insensitive.
+Users can type either the number or the full command name in any case.

+March 23, 2025, 8:50 PM
+Added QUIT handling.
+Sends QUIT to both subprocesses and exits cleanly.
+Also logs the shutdown as an EXIT event.

+March 23, 2025, 9:00 PM
+Tested full session from start to finish.
+Everything worked as expected.
+Menu responds to each command, subprocesses communicate properly, and logs are created.

+March 23, 2025, 9:10 PM
+Minor refactor of repeated history code.
+Created helper function to reduce redundancy between encrypt, decrypt, and password commands.

+March 23, 2025, 9:20 PM
+Improved error messages for invalid menu selections.
+Logs an error if a user enters something invalid.

+March 23, 2025, 9:30 PM
+Ensured that passwords are not stored in history or logged.
+This was required in the spec.
+Confirmed they are only used for PASS.

+March 23, 2025, 9:35 PM
+Did another full walkthrough with test inputs.
+History builds up as expected and can be reused.
+All outputs are clean and aligned.

+March 23, 2025, 9:40 PM
+Commit: Final version of driver with full menu support, subprocess communication, logging, history management, input validation, and shutdown